This article includes links which we may receive compensation for if you click, at no cost to you.

 Want to have your voice heard – and make money doing it?
 There are tons of paid online survey sites that value your opinion.
 After all, you’re helping companies make their products and services more appealing!
 Some of the sites worth trying are:

 - Survey Junkie: Survey Junkie is one of the most popular sites for completing surveys and getting paid.
-For each survey you complete with Survey Junkie, you receive points, which you can redeem for PayPal cash.
+In our Survey Junkie review, we explain how you receive points for completing surveys, which you can redeem for PayPal cash.

 - Swagbucks: Another incredibly popular site – Swagbucks is the king of paid surveys and online tasks!
 It works in a similar way to Survey Junkie – take surveys, earn points, redeem for cash.